 You'll notice that we list sand as the last entry in the fluid table.
 Solid (dry) heating baths using sand, inert shot, and similar materials are superior as they pose no spatter danger, are non-flammable, are non-toxic, and generally don't degrade.
 Solid baths are a great choice when you have an odd-shaped apparatus and don't want to use a fluid.
 Commercially available solid baths are discussed in the next section.

 Having a bath in which to immerse your reaction flask is not enough...you have to have a heat source.
 There are many different ways to heat your reaction; here are the the most common:

-Hot plates tend to cycle on and off rather than outputting a constant temperature.
-This can result in drifting of the desired bath temperature by up to +/- 10 degrees C. In addition, virtually every hotplate or stirplate available is not explosion-proof, so if the bath material is heated above its flash point a fire and/or explosion could occur.
+Finally, note that virtually every hotplate or stirplate available you find is not explosion-proof, so if the bath material is heated above its flash point a fire and/or explosion could occur.

 These are INCREDIBLY DANGEROUS and it is with good reason that they are called suicide cords in common lab slang.
 Exposed electrical wires are a very dangerous situation and should be avoided at all times.
 Accidentally contacting a wire or even the bath material could lead to electrocution.
 NEVER use an immersion heater that has exposed electrical contacts.

 Additional warning: Some older models of Variacs will keep whatever is plugged into them electrically live even though the Variac is switched off!
 Touching this device and ground at the same time could complete a circuit with your body and lead to electrocution.
 Always disconnect a Variac from the outlet before working with the device plugged into it.
 You can read about someone who died in a similar scenario.